codefastlearner/Team-Profile-Generator/README.md

  ![alt text](./img/mockup%20profile.png)

  ## Test
-To run tests for this application, you'll need to download required packages by running the command "npm i jest" you'll also need to define the "test" in package.json file as "jest".
+To run tests for this application, you'll need to download required packages by running the command "npm i jest" you'll also need to define the "test" in package.json file as jest.
 Once the neccessary files have been set up, run "npm test" to test the codes.

  ## License
- Please refer to license in repo.
+ N/A

 ## Contributors
-2023 edX Boot Camp team.
+2023 EDX Bootcamp Team